Family Support Division (Governmental Child Support)

 Vista, California 92081

 In order to obtain copies from an FSD case you may come to the San Diego County Courthouse in person or send a written request (please allow up to two weeks for processing written requests) to the address listed above.
 Please include the following in your request: Superior Court case number, the parties' names, documents you wish to have copied, check or money order made payable to "Clerk of the Court" and a self-addressed envelope with sufficient postage.
 There is an additional charge for certified copies (see Domestic Fee Schedule for certification and copying fees).
-Except for the judgment or orders modifying the judgment, access to paternity files is limited to the parties in the case.
-If you are a party to a paternity case and wish to request copies of documents other than a judgment or modifying orders, please enclose a copy of your picture ID.
+Except for the judgment or orders modifying the judgment, access to parentage files is limited to the parties in the case.
+If you are a party to a parentage case and wish to request copies of documents other than a judgment or modifying orders, please enclose a copy of your picture ID.

 There are no filing fees for paperwork filed relating to the child support issues in FSD cases.
 Filing fees are required for filings at other family law locations that relate to child custody and visitation.
 If you cannot afford to pay the required fee, you may request a Fee Waiver.
 The following are the forms you'll need to apply for a fee waiver: